rtcornwell/cdp-ranger-obs/README.md

 bin to <rangeradmin_home>/etc

 3.	 bin: Script directory

+	* star_rpc_server.sh:

-star_rpc_server.sh: HUAWEI CLOUD MRS is integrated and used, which involves a lot ofmr.-specific related information start_server.sh: Open source big data cluster use
+	Cloudera is integrated and used, which involves a lot ofmr.-specific related information. make sure the following line points to the kerebos config file:-Djava.security.krb5.conf=/etc/krd5.conf

+	* start_server.sh:

+	Open source big data cluster use: Make sure the following path is the correct path to the haddop native libaries: native_path=/opt/cloudera/parcels/CDH-7.1.7-1.cdh7.1.7.p0.15945976/lib/hadoop/lib/native

 4.	 conf: Profile directory

 core-site .xml and hdfs-site .xml: Configuration files needed to access THE HDFS service(this service relies on the HDFS service)
 Ranger-obs-security.xml and ranger-obs-audit .xml: (access to the configuration file of the rangerAdmin service) ranger-obs.xml: (The main configuration file of the ranger-obs-service service itself) Kdc.conf and rangerobs.keytab, etc.: Other optional configuration files log4j.properties: Log configuration file

 5.	lib: Dependent package directory

 6. Configuration: Fill in the required options according to your own environment, and the others will remain at default values

 (1) Core-site .xml and HDFS-site .xml configuration files:
 You can copy it from the hadoop root /etc/hadoop/directory
-Note: Configure-ranger.obs.xxx-site .xml and HDFs-site .xml configuration files forranger-obs-service do not appear (2) Ranger-obs .xml configuration file: required configuration items
+Note: Configure-ranger.obs.xxx-site .xml and HDFs-site .xml configuration files forranger-obs-service do not appear

+(2) Ranger-obs .xml configuration file: required configuration items

 <!-- ranger-obs-service Kerberos -->
 <property>
 <name>ranger.obs.service.kerberos.principal</name>